mbensouda/mbensouda.github.io/index.md

 - technologies linking AI with the biotech and medtech ecosystems

-To validate and reinforce the knowledge I acquire, I share blog posts on this website aimed at democratizing science related to the **adaptive immune repertoire, cellular reprogramming, cellular rejuvenation, the challenges of developing ML models for scRNAseq analysis (including dimensionality reduction and trajectory inference analysis), and the complexities of using multiple data modalities to better understand highly complex biological systems, either through specific models or by fine-tuning already developed foundational models.
+To validate and reinforce the knowledge I acquire, I share blog posts on this website aimed at democratizing science related to the **adaptive immune repertoire**, **cellular reprogramming** and **partial reprogramming**, the challenges of developing ML models for scRNAseq analysis (including **dimensionality reduction** and **trajectory inference** analysis), and the complexities of using multiple data modalities to better understand highly complex biological systems, either through specific models or by fine-tuning already developed foundational models.

 You can find descriptions of my research projects [here](publications.md), along with associated publications.

-You can also find me on [Scholar](https://scholar.google.com/citations?user=dHG764wAAAAJ&hl=en) or [Linkedin](https://www.https://www.linkedin.com/in/meriem-bensouda-ph-d-b5a85ba9/)

 ## In the News
 Here is an interview about my motivations from some years ago [in French](https://qbio.ens.psl.eu/newsroom/de-la-physique-la-biologie-des-statistiques-la-vulgarisation-scientifique).